SimonEnsemble/old_ish_SimonEnsemble.github.io2/_posts/2021-05-1-state-space-reps.md

 ### converting to state space representation

-the equivalent delay differential equations in the time domain is:
+the equivalent delay differential equations in the time domain are:

 $$
 \begin{align}